HOW DO I LEARN TO SCUBA DIVE?

 PHASE 3: Open Water Dives

 After your confined water dives, you’ll head to “open water,” where you and one of our staff instructors will make four dives over two days.
 On these dives you’ll get to explore the underwater world.
 You’ll apply the skills you learned in confined water while enjoying what the local environment has to offer.
-You will complete these skills at Vortex Springs in Florida, but we do offer a local certification as well and we can also do a referral for you to finish your certification anywhere in world with a PADI Instructor.
+You will complete these skills at Vortex Springs in Florida, but we do offer a local certification as well and we can also do a referral for you to finish your certification anywhere in world with a PADI or SSI Instructor.

 HOW LONG DOES IT TAKE TO GET CERTIFIED?

-The PADI Open Water Diver course is flexible and performance based, which means that we offer a wide variety of schedules, organized according to how fast you progress.
+The PADI or SSI Open Water Diver course is flexible and performance based, which means that we offer a wide variety of schedules, organized according to how fast you progress.
 We offer anywhere from a regular monthly class to semi private and even private classes.
-It’s possible to complete your confined and open water dives in three days by completing the knowledge development portion online via PADI eLearning, or other home study options offered by us.
+It’s possible to complete your confined and open water dives in three days by completing the knowledge development portion online via PADI or SSI eLearning, or other home study options offered by us.